keira-n/cloud-gpx-mapping/README.md

-# cloud-gpx-mapping
+# cloud-route-mapping
-Mapping a route with GPS points from a GPX file (+ Cloud Storage)
+Mapping a route with GPS points (+ Cloud Storage)